Where did we leave Better Call Saul at the end of season 4? - TheNewsTrace

-After an 18-month hole, Breaking Unhealthy spin-off Better Call Saul is lastly again for a fifth, and penultimate, sequence.
+After an 18-month hole, Breaking Dangerous spin-off Better Call Saul is lastly again for a fifth, and penultimate, sequence.

-It’s a present which began as a comparatively light-hearted look at the occasions that noticed younger lawyer Jimmy McGill (Bob Odenkirk) evolve into the shady Saul Goodman we know in Breaking Unhealthy, however because it’s progressed it’s turn into more and more darkish and gritty in its tone, starting to intently resemble the present from which it was spawned.
+It’s a present which began as a comparatively light-hearted look at the occasions that noticed younger lawyer Jimmy McGill (Bob Odenkirk) evolve into the shady Saul Goodman we know in Breaking Dangerous, however because it’s progressed it’s turn into more and more darkish and gritty in its tone, starting to carefully resemble the present from which it was spawned.

 Season 4 noticed some fairly seismic occasions – so right here’s a fast look at the place we left some of the main plot threads at the end of the sequence…